benzhou1/iod/README.md

 2. Client side validation of required input sources.
 3. Client side validation of parameter pairs (Parameters that are of array type and are required to have the same length as another parameter).
 4. Cliend side validation of flavor specific parameters (i.e. createtextindex, createconnector).
+5. Polling for results from async/job requests.
+6. Automatic retry on 5000(Backend request failed) and 7000(Request timeout) errors for sync requests.

 It uses the request package to handle all http request and file uploads for you.
 The only information you need to know is how to create an `IODOpt` object.
 Each IOD request type has their own JSON schema for creating the `IODOpt` object described by [Json-Schema](http://json-schema.org).